 In my research on the employment outcomes of law school graduates, I compare JD-holders with MBA-holders and graduates of terminal MA programs in computer science, statistics, and economics.

-Results of my analysis of over 100,000 court divorce rulings in Henan Province (see China Data) show that, while women are much more likely than men to initiate divorce, men have much better outcomes.
+Results of my analysis of almost 150,000 court divorce rulings in Henan Province and Zhejiang Province (see China Data) show that, while women are much more likely than men to initiate divorce, men have much better outcomes.
 Among otherwise similar cases, female plaintiffs are more likely than male plaintiffs to withdraw their petitions, to have their divorce requests denied, and to lose child custody.
 Despite legal provisions allowing courts to grant divorces on the basis of violence, courts almost always privilege the “breakdown of mutual affection” standard and deny divorce requests even when female plaintiffs provide evidence of physical abuse.
 These findings bring into high relief limits to the global diffusion of legal norms.

-A long draft, the basis of my book manuscript currently under review, is titled, “Decoupling: Marital Violence and the Struggle to Divorce in China.”
+The article version, published in the American Journal of Sociology, is titled, “Decoupling: Marital Violence and the Struggle to Divorce in China.”

 Almost every source of Chinese survey data shows a puzzling underrepresentation of ever-divorced women in rural areas and an overrepresentation of ever-divorced women in the population of rural migrant workers in urban areas (and an even gender representation in the ever-divorce population of urban residents).
 Underrepresentation among villagers is far greater than overrepresentation among migrant workers, meaning the one does not account for the other; they cannot be reconciled.
 In short, divorce appears to be a significant source of statistically missing rural women in China.
 The implications of statistically missing women are important for those of us who study help-seeking experiences and perceptions of official justice.
 Insofar as divorce is the biggest point of entry for villagers into China’s legal system (supported by my research), divorce, more than any other reason, shapes villagers’ experiences with law.
 Meanwhile, insofar as women’s divorce outcomes in court are worse than men’s (also supported by my research), a systematic underrepresentation of rural divorced women in survey samples will lead to biased estimates of the quality of villagers’ experiences with law.
 This is a collaborative project with Ke Li.